Linuxfabrik/monitoring-plugins/check-plugins/restic-snapshots/README.md

 ## Usage Examples

-Just show the latest three snapshots for host www.example.com, grouped by hosts, tags and paths:
+Show the latest three snapshots for host www.example.com, grouped by hosts, tags and paths:

 ```bash
 ./restic-snapshots \